Berlin hires Swiss FINMA chief to head up Germany's finance watchdog

 FINMA said Jan Bloechliger, head of its banks division, will take over the operational leadership of the agency from May 1 while it searches for a successor for Branson.

-Reporting by Riham Alkousaa, Michael Nienaber and Christian Kraemer; Additional reporting by Oliver Hirt and Michael Shields, and Rene Wagner; Writing by Maria Sheahan and Tom Sims; Editing by Kirsten Donovan and Jane Merriman
+Reporting by John O’Donnell, Riham Alkousaa, Michael Nienaber, and Christian Kraemer; Additional reporting by Oliver Hirt, Michael Shields and Rene Wagner; Writing by Maria Sheahan and Tom Sims; Editing by Kirsten Donovan and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.